Are your customers truly satisfied with your product or service?

-Of course, analyzing responses to open-ended questions will be a bit more difficult because it requires you to manually go through every submission.
-However, the info gathered from these questions can be extremely valuable for your marketing strategy.
+Of course, analyzing responses to open-ended questions will require more effort on your side, because you’ll need to manually go through every submission.
+But it will be worth it, as the information gathered with these questions can be extremely valuable for your marketing strategy.

-When you want to deepen the understanding of your audience, demographic surveys are the way to go.
+When you want to get a deeper understanding of your audience, demographic surveys are the way to go.

 The information you’ll receive can help you create a more precise profile of a buyer persona and make data-driven decisions for your marketing strategy.

-Customer feedback forms triggered by an interaction allow you to learn the impression your product or service has produced on a customer.
+Customer feedback forms allow you to learn the impression your product or service has produced on a customer.
 But what if a potential customer leaves before they get to interact with your business?
 What if they close the page without taking any action?

 Placing an exit-intent survey will help you find out why people abandon your website.

-If you need to figure out why your landing page underperforms or if you need to reduce bounce rate on your website, why not collect first-hand data?
+If you need to figure out why your landing page underperforms, or if you need to reduce the bounce rate on your website, why not collect first-hand data?
 Use the exit-intent trigger to ask your visitors why they are leaving right before they hit the exit button.

-Alternatively, on the pages where you know customers have completed the interaction, you can ask to rate your business before leaving.
+Alternatively, on the pages where you know customers have already completed the interaction, you can ask them to rate your business before leaving.